rewiko/rewiko.github.io/Readme.md

 ## Add new blog post

 1. use `source` branch
-2. make changes, commit an push
+2. make changes, commit an push `git push origin source`
 3. github actions will generate website and commit in master branch
 4. website will be available on https://rewiko.github.io/